 Mammal Taxidermy From Start to Finish: What You Actually Do

 Taxidermy isn't magic.
 You skin an animal, preserve the hide, fit it over a form, set eyes, and finish details.
 The steps are straightforward.
 The execution is where skill lives.
-Let me walk you through the actual process—what you do first, what comes next, and where you'll likely mess up if you're learning.
+Here's the actual process: what you do first, what comes next, and where beginners typically mess up.

 Phase 1: Specimen Prep and Skinning (The Critical First Step)